 Meal

-Avoid eating high-protein and high-fat foods as they take longer to digest and cause stomach cramps.
+Avoid eating high-protein and high-fat foods as they cause stomach cramps and take much time to digest

 Soft Drinks And Alcohol